 Pack out what you pack in.
 Use biodegradable soap.
 Don’t contaminate natural water sources.

 Leave What You Find.

 Pretty flowers?
 Don’t pick them and they will stay pretty for everyone to enjoy including the pollinators.
-Don’t remove things that you find as that can have an impact on the environment.
+Don’t remove natural objects that you find as that can have an impact on the environment.
 Let seed pods grow.
 Let plants keep their energy producing leaves.
-Leave berries for the animals.
+Leave berries for the wild animals.

 Practice fire safety.

 Fire safety is another of the very important leave no trace principles for kids.
 If you are in an area that allows fires, use only designed fire pits.
 Do not break tree branches.
 Make sure to use already dead fallen and fallen wood.
 Make sure your campfire is completely put out and do not leave any burning embers.